All Episodes

 What legitimate questions are there?

-Oh, how the cats make her happy?
+Oh, how the cats make her happy.

-I guarantee you it's all spiritual.
+I guarantee you, it's all spiritual.

 This is the point.

-You pervert, are you sitting there wondering about how the cats make her physically happy?
+Are you sitting there, you pervert, are you sitting there wondering about how the cats make her physically happy?

 There's no way.

-This is I guarantee.
+This is, I guarantee.

-I know well well, husbands used to do things for wives, but that's the point.
+Well, husbands used to do things for wives, but that's the point.

 Husbands use wives now.